isomerpages/nparks-naturekakis/_nature-kakis-network/Nature Kakis Programmes and Activities.md

 <section>
 <h3>What can you do as a Nature Kaki?</h3>
-<p align="justify">As a member of the Nature Kakis Network, individuals can participate in Nature Kakis activities and go one step further to help grow community interest by planning, organizing and implementing a wide variety of activities and programm.
+<p align="justify">As a member of the Nature Kakis Network, individuals can participate in Nature Kakis activities and go one step further to help grow community interest by planning, organizing and implementing a wide variety of activities and programmes.
 Take a look at some upcoming Nature Kakis activities <a href="/join-our-activities/">here</a>.</p></section>